TUW-GEO/poets/docs/introduction.rst

 * spatial resampling to a regular grid globally or to a specific country
 * temporal resampling to monthly or dekadal intervals (more options will be available in future versions)
 * saves resampled images as NetCDF4 file
+* web interface for displaying images and time series in a browser

 Supported Data